Shelbyville in Allegan County, Michigan — The American Midwest (Great Lakes)

 Erected by Charles and Betsy Hill and the Allegan County Tourist Council.

 Location.
-42° Touch for map.
+42° 35.655′ N, 85° 38.093′ W. Marker is in Shelbyville, Michigan, in Allegan County.
+Marker is on 124th Avenue east of Pearl Street, on the right when traveling east.
 Marker is located in front of the Shelbyville United Methodist Church.
+Touch for map.
 Marker is at or near this postal address: 938 124th Ave, Shelbyville MI 49344, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
 Geib Veterans Memorial (approx. 3.8 miles away); Early History of Martin (approx. 4 miles away); Henika Ladies Library (approx. 5½ miles away); Welcome to Wayland (approx. 5½ miles away); U.S.S.
 Maine Memorial (approx. 6.8 miles away); Welcome to the Village of Hopkins (approx. 6.8 miles away); Hopkins Township Veterans Memorial (approx. 6.8 miles away); Otsego Civil War Memorial (approx. 9.3 miles away).